 Buying Home Insurance For The First Time

 Home insurance is an essential part of any new home purchase.
 Your lender will probably ask you to secure home insurance in the final steps of the home closing process.
-It's important that you get the right amount of coverage at an affordable rate.
-I've made a simple 7 step guide that you can follow when buying home insurance for the very first time.
+I've made a simple seven-step guide that you can follow when buying home insurance for the very first time.

 Step 1: Review Exposure/Risks At Your House